Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Migrate/WDS student guide - Azure Stack Migrate.md

 ### Customer situation

 Contoso Finance is one of the largest banks in the United States with a significant amount of their revenue coming from their residential mortgage business.
 Their mortgage business is headquartered in Dallas, Texas.
-During a meeting with the newly appointed CTO Doreen Newton, the IT team learned that Contoso is shifting to a cloud first strategy after seeing firsthand the advantages of the cloud from Doreen's previous role leading her prior company through a digital transformation.
+During a meeting with the newly appointed CTO Doreen Newton, the IT team learned that Contoso is shifting to a cloud first strategy after seeing first hand the advantages of the cloud from Doreen's previous role leading her prior company through a digital transformation.
 Her message, "I have seen how applications and infrastructures are deployed and run using Microsoft Azure with both PaaS and IaaS services.
 These capabilities can transform Contoso with more agility and long-term cost effectiveness." resonated with other members of the IT organization.

 Contoso's current workloads run in their Dallas based datacenter using VMWare based virtual machines.
 One of the primary applications the company is interested in modernizing to take advantage of the cloud is a consumer facing mortgage application.
 This application is handling new mortgage requests and facilitating access of consumers to their current mortgage information.
 The current implementation of the mortgage application is hosted in a public facing website on Microsoft Internet Information Server (IIS) with a backend database using SQL Server 2012.
 The application has several modules that run as Windows Services.
 These modules are responsible for running credit checks and generating PDFs for transactions.
 The application uses Microsoft Message Queue (MSMQ) for interacting between modules.
 The application also allows customers to download several publicly accessible PDF files that provide an overview of the bank's mortgage related products.